WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_databinding_bindablecontext.rst

 - :ref:`BindableProperty<classwellfired_guacamole_databinding_bindableproperty>` **Property**

+    **Description**

+        View property which is bound to the VM.

 .. _classwellfired_guacamole_databinding_bindablecontext_1a69c6eac9da3ab4c62078890eb18f2b1c:

 - string **TargetProperty** **{** get; set; **}**

+    **Description**

+        This is the property on the VM

 .. _classwellfired_guacamole_databinding_bindablecontext_1a570376dd2f0031640f55ca016cf5d8a6:

 - object **Value** **{** get; set; **}**

+    **Description**

+        This is the value set on the view or sent to the VM after being converted.

 .. _classwellfired_guacamole_databinding_bindablecontext_1a1360a000466ef75b316354673afc49d8:

 - INotifyPropertyChanged **Object** **{** get; set; **}**

+    **Description**

+        Object is the backing store (VM)

 .. _classwellfired_guacamole_databinding_bindablecontext_1a029bab779d9b10e16d68057687e54946:

 - :ref:`BindingMode<namespacewellfired_guacamole_databinding_1ad6762faf307c875f85396c308f5e3f7e>` **InstancedBindingMode** **{** get; set; **}**

+    **Description**

+        This describe in which way the VM and View are bound.
+If it is not specified, the bindable property default :ref:`BindingMode<namespacewellfired_guacamole_databinding_1ad6762faf307c875f85396c308f5e3f7e>` is used.

 .. _classwellfired_guacamole_databinding_bindablecontext_1a0d913a8632084bc9c9a2f958725094c8:

 - :ref:`IValueConverter<interfacewellfired_guacamole_databinding_converter_ivalueconverter>` **InstancedConverter** **{** get; set; **}**

+    **Description**

+        This can be specify to apply a custom conversion to the value.
+If not specified, the default ValueConverter is used.

 .. _classwellfired_guacamole_databinding_bindablecontext_1a14966e1b8b37887b47bc4177b63af647: